-We all have that so called "crazy" unfiltered uncle or parent who darts in and out of our lives.
+Most of us are familiar with the stories of having a so called "crazy" unfiltered uncle or a parent who treats parenthood as a part-time thing.
 And often our family makes us believe that "that's just how they are".
 It's expected of us to just accept how someone is.
 Flaws and all.
 And while that can be a good thing when it's combined with a healthy relationship, you really have to set boundaries when someone is toxic to you.

 Unfortunately, there are a lot of cases of sexual abuse within families and other members of the family being aware of it, but remaining silent.
 Accepting and allowing the toxic behaviour of family members can cause trauma, depression and even worse.